mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled2-Carriage](.\SCC-Assembled2-Carriage.jpg)

 The carriage is the part that slides in the rails of the basic structure.
 In the center of the image is the servo arm extension and on the right the servo arm.
-The servo arm is mounted onto the servo.
+The servo arm is mounted onto the servo motor.